 Through the Legal Constructs Lab, she created the National Zoning Atlas to translate and standardize tens of thousands of zoning codes across the country.
 She has advised the National Trust for Historic Preservation and Sustainable Development Code, has served on the board of Latinos in Heritage Conservation, and founded Desegregate Connecticut.
 Previously, she led the award-winning, unanimously-adopted overhaul of the zoning code and city plan of Hartford, Connecticut.
 Bronin holds a juris doctor from Yale Law School, a master of science from the University of Oxford (Rhodes Scholar), as well as a B.Arch. and B.A. from the University of Texas–Austin.

 - Transportation planning

 - CRP 6630 Historic Preservation LawOverview of American legal system and the sources of law used to protect historic resources.
 The course considers the primary tools for preservation, including historic district and landmark designation, the use of the police power, taxation, and eminent domain.
-Instructors will also review recent developments in state and federal historic preservation.

 Awards, Grants, and Fellowships (Selected)

 - Richard H. Driehaus Form-Based Code Award for Hartford Zoning Code, Form-Based Codes Institute and Smart Growth America (2020)

 - Pro Bene Meritis Award, University of Texas (2019)

 - Co-Investigator, Transportation, Technology, and Society Research Group, UConn Provost Academic Plan Grant (2017–2020)

 - Municipal Resilience Planning Assistance Grant for the UConn Center for Energy and Environmental Law, U.S. Department of Housing and Urban Development and State of Connecticut Department of Housing Community Development Block Grant Disaster Recovery Program (2018)